thiswillbeyourgithub/Voice2Anki/README.md

 # Voice2Anki

 ## What is this?
-* Voice2Anki is a tool that leverages the power of ChatGPT to correct the transcription of Whisper to create anki flashcards.
-It allows to create many very high quality flashcards.
+* Voice2Anki is a tool that leverages the power of LLMs to correct the transcription of state of the art TTS (text to speech) models to create anki flashcards.
+It allows to create many very high quality flashcards at a fast speed, even on very technical subjets.

 ### Features
 * Works in any language
 * Works on any topic: LLM can correct Whisper efficiently
 * **Adapts to you** If a flashcard was not exactly like you wanted, correct it (manually or using your voice) then save it for the future and the LLM will use it for the next cards.
 You can save many examples like this as embeddings and keywords are used to find the most relevant example for your use case at each prompt.
+* Many settings: supports many LLMs, several TTS models etc
+* Advanced customization: you can add your own functions to modify some behaviors:
+    * want super specific formatting for your flashcards that LLM fail to imitate?
+Write a python function that transforms the text and put it in your profile.
+It will be automatically taken into account when sending the card to anki.
+    * also supports custom langchain file for very advanced formatting.
+For example I did one for quickly converting table data into flashcards.
 * You can specify anki tags, marks, deck etc.
 * If you supply one or several images, it will be OCR'ed then saved in the flashcard in a source field.
 A special algorithm is used to keep the formatting of the image in the OCR step.
-* Supports ChatGPT, GPT-4, replicate models thanks to [litellm](https://docs.litellm.ai/), and many more support can be added.
+* Supports ChatGPT, GPT-4, replicate models, openrouter models thanks to [litellm](https://docs.litellm.ai/).
+Many more support can be added.
 * Supports multiple profile.
 Making it handy for various use.

 ## Getting started